ragnarlevi/GTST/ReadMe.md

      RW_ARKU_plus {'MMD_u': 0.0}

-Note that if we use a graph kernel that does not take edge weights into account, the test will not be rejected
+Note that if we use a graph kernel that does not take edge weights into account, the test will not be rejected.

 ```python